darkang1/TicTacToe-AI-Based/README.md

 # AI Based Tic-Tac-Toe with Minimax algorithm
-Console version of Tic-Tac-Toe game with unbeatable AI.
+Console version of Tic-Tac-Toe game with an unbeatable AI.
 The AI agent uses minimax algorithm improved by alpha-beta-pruning for finding the best possible outcomes.

 ## Description
 - Player plays against AI